 Adolescents have been affected by the pandemic in a unique way.

-On top of trying to explore their sense of self (a very confusing and unsettling phase for the majority), they continue to miss out on various aspects of their emerging adulthood that take place in person.
+On top of trying to explore their sense of self (a very confusing and unsettling phase for the majority), adolescents have missed out on various aspects of their emerging adulthood that take place in person.
 Missing out on significant events, such as birthdays and graduations, serves as a perfect storm of a particularly disappointing and disheartening time for teens over the last few years.

 Below are some things that the teens in your lives may have been struggling with:

 - Preoccupation with the health of family